Portfolio Preparation Guidelines

 - Snapshots - Snapshots differ from photographs in that they tend to be quick remembrances of a vacation, party, occasion, etc. rather than thoughtfully conceived work.
 Photographs that are interesting compositionally through the use of tone, color, and point of view, however, would be worthwhile to include.

-The Department of Art and Design generally conducts portfolio interviews during the fall and spring semester (summer interviews may be possible if special circumstances apply.)
+After submitting your application and uploading your portfolio, you will have the option to attend an on-campus interview.
 Interviews are conducted one-on-one with one or more faculty members.
-During the interview you will show your work, respond to questions and discuss your interests in art.
-You will also have opportunity to ask questions of your own, so it's a good idea to prepare a list of things you would like to know about the university or the department in advance.
-Remember: You are not only being interviewed for acceptance into the university's program, but you are also considering whether studying art and design at Montclair State is the right choice for you.
+During the interview you will show original examples of your work, respond to questions, and discuss your interests in art.
+You will also have opportunity to ask questions of your own, so it's a good idea to prepare a list of things you would like to know about the university or the Department in advance.
+Remember: You are not only being interviewed for acceptance into the university's program, but you are also considering whether studying art and design at Montclair State is the right choice for you. (note: Where travel to campus is prohibitive, applicants can opt to have their uploaded, online portfolios reviewed as their total submission.)

 One's art work is informed by a broad range of experiences, including art created by other artists - both past and present.
 Try to visit museums often to look at both recent and historic work.
 Seeing a work of art in person is very different from looking at a reproduction in a book, and will help you to better understand color and technique.
 Galleries are the best places to see current trends, and some show design as well as fine art.